In the first attack on an oilfield in war, Confederate raiders destroyed Burning Springs on May 9, 1863.

 Referring to his cavalry brigade’s destruction of petroleum facilities in northwestern Virginia (soon to be West Virginia), the rebel general noted in his report to Gen. Robert E. Lee: “Men of experience estimated the oil destroyed at 150,000 barrels.
-It will be many months before a large supply can be had from this source…” — Gen. William “Grumble” Jones report to Gen. Robert E. Lee
+It will be many months before a large supply can be had from this source…”

 On May 9, 1863, the booming oilfield community of Burning Springs fell to Confederate raiders led by Gen. William “Grumble” Jones.
 His Confederate cavalry burned cable-tool drilling tools, production equipment, and thousands of barrels of oil.

-The surprise attack along the Kanawha River by Gen. Jones marked the first time an oilfield was targeted in war, “making it the first of many oilfields destroyed in war,” proclaimed petroleum historian and author David L. McKain in a 1992 book (also see Oil in War).
+The surprise attack along the Kanawha River by Gen. Jones marked the first time an oilfield was targeted in war, “making it the first of many oilfields destroyed in war,” proclaimed oil historian and author David L. McKain in a 1992 book.

-According to McKain, Gen. Jones later reported his rebel troops left burning oil tanks, a “scene of magnificence that might well carry joy to every patriotic heart.”
+According to McKain, Gen. Jones later reported his rebel troops left burning oil tanks, a “scene of magnificence that might well carry joy to every patriotic hear.”

 West Virginia Oil History